brandonjkessler/PomodoroPS/readme.md

 - Enter the amount of minutes you want for a break
 - Only accepts a range of 1 - 1440
 - If the `BreakMinutes` is greater than `PomodoroMinutes` then `BreakMinutes` is calculated at 1/5 the `PomodoroMinutes`
+## Task
+- Mandatory
+- What are you working on
+- String
+## Project
+- Optional
+- Add a Project you are working on
+- String
+## Gui
+- type either `$true` or `$false` to display the popups and notifications, or not.
+- Added so that if you want to run completely in CLI you can.
+- Boolean
+## PomodoroLogPath
+- Location to log your progress in a CSV file
+- string

 # FUNCTIONS